-Use the System Design and Connections views to configure an 8-Channel Relay module for Centralized Lighting devices.
+Use the Composer Pro System Design and Connections views to configure an 8-Channel Relay module for Panelized Lighting devices.

-Ensure that the 8-Channel Relay module (C4-DIN-8REL-E) is installed as directed in the Control4 8-Channel Relay Installation Guide on the Dealer Portal.
+Ensure that the 8-Channel Relay module (C4-DIN-8REL-E) is installed as directed in the Control4 8-Channel Relay Installation Guide on the Control4 Dealer website.